Joe Exotic Says He Doesn’t Even Know If He’s ‘Married Anymore,’ Accuses Husband Dillon Passage Of Ghosting Him

 As recently as April, Dillon was seemingly running Joe’s social media accounts and providing fans with updates on him.

-In comments on the most recent post on Joe’s Instagram, it was revealed that because the Tiger King star is in solitary confinement he doesn’t know about everything that is going on right now in the outside world.
+In comments on the most recent post on Joe’s Instagram page, it was revealed that because the Tiger King star is in solitary confinement he doesn’t know about everything that is going on right now in the outside world.

 “We will update folks about the letters in just a bit,” came a comment from the official Joe Exotic page after someone asked Dillon to record one of his phone conversations with his husband and share it with fans.